CynGames/metro-solvd/README.md

 ## Overview ##

+This API is part of the LABA intership from Solvd.

-This API allows you to manage resources for a metro managing company, including employees, trains, schedules and stations.
+It allows you to manage resources for a metro managing company, including employees, trains, schedules and stations.

 ## Setup ##